apache/spark/docs/mllib-ann.md

 ## Training

 Science has provided many different strategies to train an ANN.
-Hence it is important that the optimising functions in MLLIB's ANN are interchangeable.
+Hence it is important that the optimising functions in MLlib's ANN are interchangeable.
 The ParallelANN class has a variable 'optimizer', which is currently set to a 'GradientDescent' optimising class.
 The 'GradientDescent' optimising class implements a stochastic gradient descent method, and is also used for other optimisation technologies in Spark.
 It is expected that other optimising functions will be defined for Spark, and these can be stored in the 'optimizer' variable.

 # Demo/test

-Usage of MLLIB's ANN is demonstrated through the 'TestParallelANN' demo program.
+Usage of MLlib's ANN is demonstrated through the 'TestParallelANN' demo program.
 The program generates three functions:

 * f2d: x -> y
 * f3d: (x,y) -> z